A lot of people are intimidated by the idea of investing. Everyone understands the importance of saving money.

 - Precious Metals – This is one of the oldest investments of all time.
 Societies have gone to war over precious metals such as Gold.
 The benefit of this type of investment is that it’s physical.
 You can hold it in your hand.
 If you want to buy 10 lbs of Gold you can.
 If you want to stock a safe in your garage full of silver bars, you can!
 Precious metals are often used as a hedge investment since they typically gain value when the rest of the economy is down.

 This is where I have to tell you, DO YOUR HOMEWORK!
 There are many places to start investing and many things to invest your money in.

 If you want to invest in Real Estate, choosing to purchase property can feel intimidating and daunting.
-Ensure you do you due diligence and do not rush into a purchase.
-Choosing to invest in a REIT may be better if you want a more hands off approach.
+Ensure you do your due diligence and do not rush into a purchase.
+Choosing to invest in a REIT may be better if you want a more hands-off approach.

 How to Start Investing with Little Money

 First, ensure you are not investing money that you are going to need right away.
 I could go on and on about how important it is to invest money that you don’t expect to need for at least 3 to 5 years but I think I will leave that for a later article.

 Ensure you have a separate saving account first that is for emergencies or short term goals.
 Imagine you are putting this investment money in a capsule that you can’t open again until a few years or even longer down the road.
 This will give you a higher chance of realizing a profit and being happy with your results.

 Now that you have done that, let’s talk about the best way to get started.